-LAW 272: VIRGINIA LOCAL GOVERNMENT LAW (Fall, 2022) Syllabus
+LAW 272: VIRGINIA LOCAL GOVERNMENT LAW (Fall, 2023) Syllabus

-Instructor: Kevin Black, Assistant County Attorney - Arlington County
+Instructor: Kevin Black, Assistant County Attorney - Arlington County Email: Kblack23@gmu.edu

-Email: Kblack23@gmu.edu

-Class Schedule: This class will meet in person on Mondays from 8:10 PM to 10:10 PM, with the room number TBD.
+Class Schedule: This class will meet in person on Tuesdays from 8:10 PM to 10:10 PM.

-Course Description: This course will focus on fundamentals of Virginia state and local government law primarily by discussing Virginia case law, selected provisions of Virginia state and local legislation and the Virginia Constitution.
+Course Description: This course will focus on fundamentals of Virginia local government law primarily by discussing Virginia case law, selected provisions of Virginia state and local legislation and the Virginia Constitution.
 The goal is to provide students with a fundamental understanding and appreciation for local government law, and to best prepare them should the subject appear on the bar exam.